leomao/pika-vim/README.md

 `.vimrc.local` in the directory of this repo and add what you need in that file.

-For detail settings, please refer to docs of each plugin and the `.vimrc`.
+For detail settings, please refer to docs of each plugin and the `vimrc`.

 [neovim]: https://github.com/neovim/neovim